Gigaspaces/xap-docs/site/content/sbp/dotnet-session-store.markdown

 # XAP.NET ASP.NET Session State Store

 It's becoming increasingly important for organizations to share HTTP session data across multiple data centers, multiple web server instances or different types of web servers.
-Here are few scenarios where HTTP session sharing is required: {{<wbr>}}
+Here are few scenarios where HTTP session sharing is required:

-{{%vbar%}}
--  Multiple different Web servers running your web application - You may be porting your application from one web server to another and there will be a period of time when both types of servers need to be active in production.{{<wbr>}}
+-  Multiple different Web servers running your web application - You may be porting your application from one web server to another and there will be a period of time when both types of servers need to be active in production.

 -  Web Application is broken into multiple modules - When applications are modularized such that different functionalities are deployed across multiple server instances.
 For example, you may have login, basic info, check-in and shopping functionalities split into separate modules and deployed individually across different servers for manageability or scalability.
-In order for the user to be presented with a single, seamless, and transparent application, session data needs to be shared between all the servers.{{<wbr>}}
+In order for the user to be presented with a single, seamless, and transparent application, session data needs to be shared between all the servers.

 -  Reduce Web application memory footprint - The web application storing all session within the web application process heap, consuming large amount of memory.
-Having the session stored within a remote process will reduce web application utilization avoiding garbage collocation and long pauses.{{<wbr>}}
+Having the session stored within a remote process will reduce web application utilization avoiding garbage collocation and long pauses.

--  Multiple Data-Center deployment - You may need to deploy your application across multiple data centers for high-availability, scalability or flexibility, so session data will need to be replicated.{{<wbr>}}
+-  Multiple Data-Center deployment - You may need to deploy your application across multiple data centers for high-availability, scalability or flexibility, so session data will need to be replicated.
-{{%/vbar%}}

 {{%section%}}
 {{%column width="70%" %}}